mozilla/addons-code-manager/README.md

 ## Getting started

 - Type `yarn` to install everything
-- Type `yarn start` to launch a development server
+- Type `yarn dev` to launch a development server
 - Type `yarn test` to launch the interactive test suite

 All available commands are documented below.